seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ARIEL**
 All hail, great master! grave king, hail!
 I come
-To answer thy best pleasure; be ‘t to fly,
+To answer thy best pleasure; be 't to fly,
 To swim, to dive into the fire, to ride
-On the curl’d clouds, to thy strong bidding task
+On the curl'd clouds, to thy strong bidding task
 Ariel and all her quality. ...

 **PROSPERO**
-… Hast thou, spirit,
+...
+Hast thou, spirit,
 Perform'd to point the tempest that I bade thee?

 **ARIEL**
 To every article.
 I boarded the king's ship; now on the beak,
 Now in the waist, the deck, in every cabin,
-I flamed amazement: sometime I’d divide,
+I flamed amazement: sometime I'd divide,
 And burn in many places; on the topmast,
 The yards and bowsprit, would I flame distinctly,
 Then meet and join.
-Jove’s lightnings, the precursors
+Jove's lightnings, the precursors
 o'the dreadful thunder-claps, more momentary
 And sight-outrunning were not; the fire and cracks
 Of sulphurous roaring the most mighty Neptune
 Seem to besiege and make his bold waves tremble,
-Yea, his dread trident shake. …
+Yea, his dread trident shake. ...

 **PROSPERO**
-...My brave spirit!
+...
+My brave spirit!
 Who was so firm, so constant, that this coil
-Would not infect his reason?...
+Would not infect his reason? ...

 **ARIEL**
-...Not a soul
+...
+Not a soul
 But felt a fever of the mad and play'd
 Some tricks of desperation.
 All but mariners
 Plunged in the foaming brine and quit the vessel,
-Then all afire with me: the king’s son, Ferdinand,
+Then all afire with me: the king's son, Ferdinand,
 With hair up-staring,-then like reeds, not hair,-
-Was the first man that leap’d; cried, ‘Hell is empty
+Was the first man that leap'd; cried, 'Hell is empty
-And all the devils are here.’...
+And all the devils are here.' ...

 **PROSPERO**
-...Why that's my spirit!
+...
+Why that's my spirit!
-But was not this nigh shore?...
+But was not this nigh shore? ...

 **ARIEL**
-...Close by, my master.
+...
+Close by, my master.

 **PROSPERO**
-But are they, Ariel, safe?...
+But are they, Ariel, safe? ...

 **ARIEL**
-...Not a hair perish'd;
+...
+Not a hair perish'd;
 On their sustaining garments not a blemish,
 But fresher than before: and, as thou badest me,
-In troops I have dispersed them ’bout the isle.
+In troops I have dispersed them 'bout the isle.
-The king’s son have I landed by himself;
+The king's son have I landed by himself;
 Whom I left cooling of the air with sighs
 In an odd angle of the isle and sitting,
-His arms in this sad knot. …
+His arms in this sad knot. ...

 **PROSPERO**
-...Of the king's ship
+...
+Of the king's ship
 The mariners say how thou hast disposed
-And all the rest o'the fleet. …
+And all the rest o'the fleet. ...

 **ARIEL**
-...Safely in harbour
+...
+Safely in harbour
 Is the king's ship; in the deep nook, where once
-Thou call’dst me up at midnight to fetch dew
+Thou call'dst me up at midnight to fetch dew
-From the still-vex’d Bermoothes, there she’s hid:
+From the still-vex'd Bermoothes, there she's hid:
-The mariners all under hatches stow’d;
+The mariners all under hatches stow'd;
-Who, with a charm join’d to their suffer’d labour,
+Who, with a charm join'd to their suffer'd labour,
 I have left asleep; and for the rest o'the fleet
 Which I dispersed, they all have met again
 And are upon the Mediterranean flote,
 Bound sadly home for Naples,
-Supposing that they saw the king’s ship wreck’d
+Supposing that they saw the king's ship wreck'd
-And his great person perish. …
+And his great person perish. ...

 **PROSPERO**
-...Ariel, thy charge
+...
+Ariel, thy charge
-Exactly is perform‘d: but there’s more work.
+Exactly is perform'd: but there's more work.
-What is the time o'the day?...
+What is the time o'the day? ...

 **ARIEL**
-...Past the mid season.
+...
+Past the mid season.

 **PROSPERO**
 At least two glasses.
-The time ’twixt six and now
+The time 'twixt six and now
 Must by us both be spent most preciously.

 **ARIEL**
 Is there more toil?
 Since thou dost give me pains,
 Let me remember thee what thou hast promised,
-Which is not yet perform'd me. …
+Which is not yet perform'd me. ...

 **PROSPERO**
-...How now? moody?
+...
+How now? moody?
-What is't thou canst demand?...
+What is't thou canst demand? ...

 **ARIEL**
-...My liberty.
+...
+My liberty.

 **PROSPERO**
-Before the time be out? no more!...
+Before the time be out? no more! ...

 **ARIEL**
-...I prithee,
+...
+I prithee,
 Remember I have done thee worthy service;
 Told thee no lies, made thee no mistakings, served
 Without or grudge or grumblings: thou didst promise
-To bate me a full year. …
+To bate me a full year. ...

 **PROSPERO**
-...Dost thou forget
+...
+Dost thou forget
-From what a torment I did free thee?...
+From what a torment I did free thee? ...

 **ARIEL**
-...No.
+...
+No.

 **PROSPERO**
 Thou dost, and think'st it much to tread the ooze
 Of the salt deep,
 To run upon the sharp wind of the north,
 To do me business in the veins o'the earth
-When it is baked with frost. …
+When it is baked with frost. ...

 **ARIEL**
-...I do not, no.
+...
+I do not, no.

 **PROSPERO**
 Thou liest, malignant thing!
 Hast thou forgot